GuduleLapointe/w4os/readme.txt

 Robust server must be installed before setting up W4OS.

-- To allow users to choose an avatar on registration, you must enable user profiles in Robust.ini (see [UserProfilesService], [ServiceList] and [UserProfiles] sections)
+To allow users to choose an avatar on registration, you must enable user profiles in Robust.ini (see [UserProfilesService], [ServiceList] and [UserProfiles] sections)
-- Install a web assets server (see Dependencies in INSTALLATION.md)

 1. Download [the latest stable release](https://magiiic.com/updates/?action=download&slug=w4os), unzip it in your wp-content/plugins and activate it.
 2. Visit OpenSim settings (admin menu > "Opensim" > "Settings")